davoodhanifi/jokkade/README.md

-A simple iranian joking application.
+A simple iranian joke application.